Maximum Overdrive: Plot

-As the Earth crosses the tail of a comet, previously inanimate machines suddenly spring to life; an ATM insults a customer (King in a cameo) and a bascule bridge rises during heavy traffic, causing all vehicles upon the bridge to fall into the river or collide.
-Chaos sets in as machines of all kinds begin attacking humans worldwide.
-At the Dixie Boy Truck Stop just outside Wilmington, North Carolina, employee Duncan Keller is blinded after a gas dispenser sprays diesel in his eyes.
-An electric knife injures waitress Wanda June, and arcade machines in the back room electrocute a customer.
-Cook and paroled ex-convict Bill Robinson begins to suspect something is wrong.
-Meanwhile, at a Little League game, a vending machine kills the coach by firing canned soda point-blank at him.
-A driverless road roller flattens one of the fleeing children, but Duncan's son Deke manages to escape on his bike.
+On June 19, 1987, as the Earth crosses the tail of a rogue comet, Rhea-M, previously inanimate machines spring to life; an ATM insults a customer and a bascule bridge rises during heavy traffic, causing all vehicles upon the bridge to fall into the river or collide.
+Chaos sets in as machines begin attacking humans worldwide.
+At the Dixie Boy Truck Stop outside Wilmington, North Carolina, employee Duncan Keller is blinded after a gas pump sprays diesel in his eyes.
+After an electric knife injures waitress Wanda June and arcade machines in the back room electrocute a customer, cook and paroled ex-convict Bill Robinson begins to suspect foul play.
+Meanwhile, at a Little League game, a vending machine kills the coach by firing canned soda at him.
+A driverless road roller flattens a fleeing child, while Duncan's son Deke escapes on his bike.

-Newlyweds Connie and Curt stop at a gas station, where a tow truck tries to kill Curt, but he and Connie escape in their car.
-Deke rides through his town as humans and even pets are brutally killed by lawnmowers, chainsaws, electric hair dryers, pocket radios, RC cars and an ice cream truck.
-At the Dixie Boy, a garbage truck kills Duncan, and a truck sporting a giant Green Goblin mask on its grille runs over bible salesman Camp Loman.
-Later, several big rig trucks encircle the truck stop.
+Newlyweds Connie and Curtis discover a corpse at a roadside gas station, but escape in their car when a tow truck attempts to kill Curtis.
+Meanwhile, humans and pets are murdered by lawnmowers, chainsaws, electric hair dryers, pocket radios, RC cars and an ice cream truck.
+At the Dixie Boy, a garbage truck kills Duncan when he departs to search for Deke, and a truck sporting a giant fiberglass Green Goblin mask on its grille slams bible salesman Camp Loman into a ditch.
+Later, big rig trucks encircle the truck stop.

-Meanwhile, Connie and Curt are pursued by a semi truck, but they make it crash off the side of the road as it explodes.
-They arrive at the truck stop and try to pass between the trucks, but their car is hit and overturns.
-Bill and Brett Graham, a hitchhiker, rush to help them, but the trucks attack them.
+Connie and Curtis outmaneuver a semi-truck, causing it to crash off the side of the road and explode.
+They arrive at the fortified truck stop, where it is safer than out in the open.
+As they try to pass between the trucks, their car is hit and overturned.
+Bill and hitchhiker Brett Graham rush to help them before the trucks attack.
 The owner Bubba Hendershot uses M72 LAW rockets he had stored in a bunker hidden under the diner to destroy many of the trucks.
-Deke makes it to the truck stop later that evening and tries to enter via the sewers, but is obstructed by the wire mesh covering the opening.
-That night, the survivors hear Loman screaming in a ditch, and Bill and Curt sneak out to help him by climbing through the sewers.
-Deke finds Loman and believes he is dead, but he suddenly jumps up and attacks Deke.
-Bill and Curt rescue Deke, and a truck chases them back into the pipe.
+Deke later arrives at the Dixie Boy and attempts entrance via the sewers, but is obstructed by the wire mesh covering the opening.
+That night, the survivors hear Loman screaming, and Bill and Curtis sneak out via the sewers to help him.
+Deke discovers Loman, believing him dead, but he awakens and attacks Deke.
+Bill and Curtis rescue Deke and determine that Loman is indeed dead, but a truck then chases them back into the pipe.